create3000/x_ite/docs/_posts/tutorials/how-to-navigate-in-a-scene.md

 - **Tilt:** scroll your mouse wheel to look up and down without moving.
 - **Free Tilt:** You can enable free tilt by hold down the *Ctrl* or *Command*-key and then drag to look up and down or from side to side without moving.

-**Note:** Gravity is always enabled when in Walk Viewer mode.
+>**Note:** Gravity is always enabled when in Walk Viewer mode.
 Put a floor under the viewer to prevent falling down.
+{: .prompt-info }

 ## Fly Viewer